lightningmcqueen80/createSVG/README.md

-# createSVG
+### Introduction

-A JavaScript library to create SVG icons.
+This small library is used to create SVG icons based on a set of parameters.